-4.1.4 Prior to using the respirator, read the owner's manual and all instructions, labels, and warnings relating to the ambient air pump.
+4.1.4 Prior to using the respirator, read the owner's manual and all instructions, labels, and warnings relating to the compressed air source.
+Take special care to abide by all warnings from the compressor manufacturer regarding compressor use, and from the cylinder and air supplier, for breathing air cylinders and their use.